- [dedication] "To the guerilla bookshop manager known to friends as 'ppint' [...]"

 Another echo of 'Santa Claus is coming to town': "He sees you when you're peeping".
 See the annotations for p.
 54 and p.
 60.

-Flower fairies are a Victorian invention, often illustrated in sickeningly cute pictures and still widely popular in America.
+Flower fairies are a Victorian invention, often illustrated in sickeningly cute pictures and still widely popular in the US.
 See also Witches Abroad.

-This has been tentatively linked to a famous parody song, to the tune of of 'My Bonnie lies over the ocean': "My father makes counterfeit money, my mother brews synthetic gin, my sister makes loves to the sailors: my God, how the money rolls in!"
+This has been tentatively linked to a famous parody song, to the tune of of 'My Bonnie Lies over the Ocean':

 Physicists have discovered that there are a large number of 'coincidences' inherent in the fundamental laws and constants of nature, seemingly designed or 'tuned' to lead to the development of intelligent life.
 Every one of these coincidences or specific relationships between fundamental physical parameters is needed, or the evolution of life and consciousness as we know it could not have happened.
 This set of coincidences is known collectively as the "Anthropic Principle."